How to Spend 3-4 Days in Vienna [Itinerary]

 The two palaces were built in the 18th century by the famous baroque architect Johann Lucas von Hildebrandt to be used as the summer residence of Prince Eugene of Savoy.
 Nowadays they are museums.

-The garden is free to visit.
+The garden is free to visit and it’s used basically as a public park by the locals.
 As for the museum itself, you can get your tickets from the official website for cheaper than on-site.

 Visit Karlskirche